reedlevinson/home/activities/activity0/README.md

 18. What does the `touch`command do?
 (Hint: use `man touch`) .
 Use it to create a file named `touched` in your home directory.

 19. `ssh` can be really handy.
-Open another terminal on your laptop and use `ssh` to run a command on `plank`:
+Open another terminal on your laptop and use `ssh` to run a command on `babylon1`:

     ```bash
-    $ ssh netid@plank.thayer.dartmouth.edu ls
+    $ ssh netid@babylon1.thayer.dartmouth.edu ls
     ```

     and it returns the results.
 Try it!
 Do you see the `junk` and `touched` files?

-20. Go back to `plank` and remove the `junk` and `touched` files.
+20. Go back to `babylon1` and remove the `junk` and `touched` files.
 Then try the `ssh` command above to ensure they are gone.
 Hmmm ... could you have used `ssh` to delete those files?

 21. You may be temped to add `.` to your `PATH` variable.
 Why would you do that?
 Why would it be dangerous?

-22. logout from `plink`.
+22. logout from `babylon1`.